 Level 2b

-Rafael and Nele met each other on the dance floor.
-They had an instant connection and have been roaming the dance world ever since.
-They dance for fun of course, but they also want to share their vision of dance with you, which is centered around concepts like feeling, musicality, body awareness and playing with your dance partner.
-They believe dancing should not be the rehearsal of reconditioned steps and moves, but they rather want to find the freedom to surf on the waves of the music while being in harmony with the other dancers.
+Rafael Correa Prieto and Nele de Beck met on the dance floor.
+There was an instant connection, and since then, they’ve been traveling the dance world together.
+They dance for the joy it brings, but they also aim to share their vision of dancing with others.
+Their vision revolves around concepts such as feeling, musicality, body awareness, and playing with your dance partner.
+They believe that dancing isn’t about practicing pre-determined steps and movements, but about finding the freedom to ride the waves of the music and harmonize with other dancers.

 Level 3/4